Zekaric/ProjectMIFF/MIFF_Mixed_Information_File_Format.md

 #### 2.2.2.1 - Key

 Keys are always a single string of characters and are limited to printable UNICODE code points.
 Meaning no whitespace of any kind inside a key.
+They are limited to being 255 bytes long.
+In UTF8 that may not mean 255 letters/characters as some characters may end up being more than 1 byte in size.

 ```
 12345